Ford Super Duty

 Use a large c-clamp and one of the old pads to compress the caliper pistons.
 Otherwise it won't fit over the new pads.

-Install the two bolts that hold the caliper to the bracket.
+Re-install the caliper with the two bolts that hold it to the bracket.

-Remove the jackstand, reinstall the wheel and tire, and remove the tire chocks.
+Remove the jackstand, the two lug nuts, reinstall the wheel and tire, repeat this process on the passenger side, remove the tire chocks, and you're done.

 Bed-in the new pads as described on the Hawk box...